September 4, 2025

 Scheduling That Maximizes Earnings

 Post timing matters more than most creators think.
 Track your analytics for 30 days to find your audience's active hours.
-Don't just guess based on general "best practices."
+Don't guess based on general "best practices."

 One creator discovered her audience was most active Tuesday-Thursday between 8-11 PM EST. She moved her PPV drops to those windows and saw 60% higher open rates.